bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     Equivalent to `#!sql NULLIF(Arg0, 0)`

-#### COALESCE
--   `#!sql COALESCE(A, B, C, ...)`

-    Returns the first non-`NULL` argument, or `NULL` if no non-`NULL` argument is found.
-Requires at least two arguments.
-If Arguments do not have the same type, BodoSQL will attempt to cast them to a common data type, which is currently undefined behavior.

 ### Array Functions
 Bodo currently supports the following functions that operate on columns of arrays:

 #### GET
 -   `#!sql GET(arr, idx)`
+-   `#!sql GET(object, field)`
 -   `#!sql arr[idx]`
+-   `#!sql object[field]`

-    Returns the element found at the specified index in the array.
-Inexing is 0 based, not 1 based.
-Returns NULL if the index is outside of the boundaries of the array.
+    Returns the element found at the specified index in the array, or the specified field of an object.

+    When indexing into an array: indexing is 0 based, not 1 based.
+Returns `#!sql NULL` if the index is outside of the boundaries of the array.
+The index must be an integer.

+    When retrieving a field from an object: the field name must be a string.
+If the object is a struct, the field name must be a string literal.
+If the object is a map, it can be a non-constant string.
+Returns `#!sql NULL` if the field name is not found.
+Field name matching is case-sensitive.

 #### ARRAY_TO_STRING